datastax/cpp-driver/topics/README.md

 ## Parameterized Queries (Positional)

 Cassandra 2.0+ supports the use of parameterized queries.
-This allows the same query string to be executed mulitple times with different values; avoiding string manipulation in your application.
+This allows the same query string to be executed multiple times with different values; avoiding string manipulation in your application.

-**Perfomance Tip:** If the same query is being reused mulitple times, [prepared statements](http://datastax.github.io/cpp-driver/topics/basics/prepared_statements/) should be used to optimize performance.
+**Perfomance Tip:** If the same query is being reused multiple times, [prepared statements](http://datastax.github.io/cpp-driver/topics/basics/prepared_statements/) should be used to optimize performance.

 ```c
 /* There are two bind variables in the query string */